Learning-Driven Exploration for Reinforcement Learning: Conclusion

 \section{Conclusion}

-We have introduced a simple to implement yet effective exploration strategy that intelligently explores the state space based on agent's learning.
-We show that entropy of state dependent action values can be used to estimate agent's learning for a set of states.
+We have introduced a simple-to-implement yet effective exploration strategy that intelligently explores the state space based on agent's learning.
+We show that the entropy of state-dependent action values can be used to estimate agent's learning for a set of states.
 Based on agent's learning, the proposed entropy-based exploration (EBE) is able to decipher the need for exploration in a state, thus, exploring more the unexplored region of state space.
 This results into what we call deep exploration which is confirmed by multiple experiments on diverse platforms.
-As shown by the experiments, EBE results into faster and better learning on tabular and high-dimensional state space platforms without having to tune any hyperparameters.
+As shown by the experiments, EBE results into faster and better learning on tabular and high-dimensional state space platforms without having to tune any hyperparameter.